 Go Pro to use Eway’s Responsive Shared Page without requiring an SSL/TLS certificate on your website with standard payments.
 Recurring payments requires an SSL/TLS certificate with the Free and the Pro add-ons.

 Capture charges the customer’s credit card immediately.
 This is the default payment method, and is the method most websites will use for credit card payments.

-Authorise checks to see that the transaction would be approved, but does not process it.
+Authorize checks to see that the transaction would be approved, but does not process it.
 Eway calls this method PreAuth (or Stored Payments in the old XML API).
-Once the transaction has been authorised, you can complete it manually in your MyEway console.
+Once the transaction has been authorized, you can complete it manually in your MyEway console.
 You cannot complete PreAuth transactions from WordPress/Gravity Forms.

 You need to add your Eway API key and password to see PreAuth transactions in the sandbox, so that the Rapid API is used.
 The old Stored Payments XML API does not have a sandbox.

 NB: PreAuth is currently only available for Australian, Singapore, Malaysian, & Hong Kong merchants.
 Do not select Authorise if you are a New Zealand merchant!

 Do I need to set the Client-Side Encryption Key?

 Client-Side Encryption is required for websites that are not PCI certified.
 It encrypts sensitive credit card details in the browser, so that only Eway can see them.
 All websites are encouraged to set the Client-Side Encryption Key for improved security of credit card details.

 If you get the following error, you must add your Client-Side Encryption key: